r-Techsupport/TechSupportBot/README.md

 The Makefile offers shortcut commands for development.

-* `sync` makes an updated pipenv virtual environment.
+* `sync` updates uv.lock and installs updated packages
 * `check-format` checks the formatting without changing files.
 Required black and isort be installed on your computer.
 * `format` checks formatting and changes files.
 Required black and isort be installed on your computer.
 * `lint` runs pylint.